DON’T LEAVE NOW!

 - Announce a new feature or direct visitors to a tool that visitors might like to know about;

-- Display and remind visitors about their forgotten cart items or more information on a product they’re about to leave without purchasing.
+- Display and remind visitors about their forgotten cart items or givemore information on a service or product they’ve intended to purchase.

 What to consider when creating an exit-intent campaign?

-To create an effective exit-intent popup campaign, as yourself the following questions.
+To create an effective exit-intent popup campaign, ask yourself the following questions.

 - On which page your site visitors spend the most time?